awsdocs/amazon-rds-user-guide/doc_source/Aurora.CreateInstance.md

 After you create the primary instance for a DB cluster, you can create up to 15 Aurora Replicas in your DB cluster to support read\-only queries\.

-We recommend that you distribute the primary instance and Aurora Replicas in your DB cluster over multiple Availabilty Zones to improve the availability of your DB cluster\.
+We recommend that you distribute the primary instance and Aurora Replicas in your DB cluster over multiple Availability Zones to improve the availability of your DB cluster\.
 For more information, see [Availability](Aurora.Overview.md#Aurora.Overview.Availability)\.

 Call the [create\-db\-instance](http://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) AWS CLI command to create an Aurora Replica in your DB cluster\.
 Include the name of the DB cluster as the `--db-cluster-identifier` parameter value\.
-You can optionally specify an Availability Zone for the Aurora Replica using the `--availability-zone` parameter, as shown in the following example\.
+You can optionally specify an Availability Zone for the Aurora Replica using the `--availability-zone` parameter, as shown in the following examples\.

+For example, the following command creates a new MySQL 5\.7–compatible Aurora Replica named `sample-instance-us-west-2a`\.

 For Linux, OS X, or Unix:

 ```
 aws rds create-db-instance --db-instance-identifier sample-instance-us-west-2a \
-    --db-cluster-identifier sample-cluster --engine aurora --db-instance-class db.r3.large \
+    --db-cluster-identifier sample-cluster --engine aurora-mysql --db-instance-class db.r4.large \
     --availability-zone us-west-2a
 ```